 - save for that trip of a lifetime/deposit for your first home/your kids’ education, or

 - invest and build up a passive income stream.

 If your income is lower than your expenses (and this is not a one-off occasion), it’s likely no news to you: you live beyond your means and are not paying bills on time/are accumulating debt.

 No matter whether you belong to the former or the latter, review each expense category in detail to see what you’re spending your money on.
 I guarantee this will be eye-opening, especially when you do it the first time around.

 Understanding where your money goes is crucial if you want to get out of debt.
 But even if you live comfortably within your means, it makes sense to review your expenses (at least every once in a while).
-Life circumstances change, and chances are you are not using your hard-earned money in a way that gives you most value.
+Life circumstances change, and chances are you are not using your hard-earned money in a way that gives you the most value.

 Adjust your spending

 There are a ton of opportunities to reduce your spending… in each category.
 Don’t believe us?
 Check out our 40+ ways to cut your spending and start reigning in your household budget.

 Pick the easiest (three to five) opportunities and stick with them for a few months.
 Then look at the list again and see whether there are other savings opportunities you can add.

 If you cut your spending to pay off debt, you are likely to reach a point when it becomes harder.
 Whenever you reach that point, think about what is more important to you: getting out of debt (as quickly as possible) or doing whatever it is you find hard.